-One of the telltale signs of a wife or mother being hindered in living out her God given calling is when she feels "hurt" by her husband or children.
-Those hurts can quickly get infected and become resentful feelings, which always grow into bitterness.
-So a godly woman (and for that matter, every believer) is called by God's Word to:
+One of the telltale signs of a wife or mother being hindered in living out her graceenergized role is when she feels "hurt" by her husband or children.
+Those hurts can quickly get infected and become resentful feelings which always grow into bitterness.